Prateekkatyaal/java/README.md

 # java
-The java questions from LeetCode and HackerRank
+The Java Data Structures and Algorithms questions